As the Gateway to the Highlands, Inverness is ideally placed for day trips.

-As the Gateway to the Highlands, Inverness is ideally placed for day trips.
-Read on for details of a range of half day to full day ideas including the famous Urquhart Castle and Loch Ness; Culloden Battlefield, site of the last pitched battle on British soil; the popular Tomatin Distillery; the beautiful and peaceful Black Isle including one of the best places in Britain for viewing dolphins; and more!
+Read on for details of a range of half day to full day ideas including the famous Urquhart Castle and Loch Ness; Culloden Battlefield, site of the last pitched battle on British soil; the beautiful and peaceful Black Isle including one of the best places in Britain for viewing dolphins; and more!

-Among the most popular and busy places in the Highlands!
-Read on for descriptions of Urquhart Castle, Loch Ness including a boat trip, and four options for visiting either or both.
+Read on for details of Loch Ness, Urquhart Castle, and four options for visiting either or both.

 Situated on the shores of Loch Ness, the castle is almost entirely ruined, and yet remains one of Scotland's top visitor attractions.
 Here you can learn about 1000 years’ of history including conflict, power struggles and being blown up in 1692.